anowell/are-we-learning-yet/posts/gpu-computing.md

 }
 ---

-GPUs are increasingly used for machine learning tasks like training so having a good ecosystem around GPU programming is important to a good ML ecosystem.
+GPUs are widely used in machine learning tasks including both training and inference, making them key components a performant machine learning ecosystem.
+Rust's GPU support, particularly around Geneneral-Purpose GPU (GPGPU) and compute shaders is incomplete, but a number of efforts including the [WebGPU](https://wgpu.rs/) ecosystem, as well as CUDA and OpenCL are making progress.